-The Culture of Iran
+The Month of Mourning

 It’s the month of mourning when I visit Iran and there are black flags and signs along the streets, draped across the souk alleys and on all the key buildings.
 (No music is allowed during this month.)

 I start my tour of Iran in Shiraz, famous for its grapes.
 But it also has the imposing Arg-e Karim Khan Fortress, with its 14-metre high circular towers which dominate the city centre, the bazaar, famous gardens (most notably Eram with its palace and mirrored halls) and teahouses and the venerated tomb of the Persian poet Hafez, where there are readings.
 Very atmospheric as the sun sets.

 UNESCO declared the ruins of Persepolis, in Iran, a World Heritage Site in 1979 .
 It's a complex of five "palaces" or halls of varying size, and grand entrances, on a high walled platform, The earliest remains date back to 515 BC and it is thought to be the ceremonial capital of the Achaemenid (First Persian) Empire ( 550–330 BC).
 But, disappointingly, it seems that the actual purpose of Persepolis has still not been satisfactorily proven.
 No-one is quite sure what the functions of the rooms was or even where the king actually lived.
 Nevertheless, the carvings are incredible.

 The amazing ruins and the magnificent Achaemenid tombs at Nagsh e Rostam are cut high into cliffs above the ground and face respectfully towards Persepolis.
 Four tombs belonging to Achaemenid kings are carved out of the rock face at a considerable height above the ground.
 The tombs are sometimes known as the Persian crosses, after the shape of the facades of the tombs.
 One of the tombs is believed to be the burial place of Darius the Great who founded Persepolis.